 There are two traditional, broadly defined growing areas in Sumatra.
 These two regions differ in terrain, in some growing practices and in local culture, but the same broad tendencies in cup character apply to both, given the very similar dominant wet-hulled processing methods and a similar range of tree varieties.
 Differences among specific lots of coffee do not appear to be determined by region, but more by management of the complex supply chain stretching from small-holder producers through the various stages of hulling and drying.

-Sumatra Lintong and Mandheling.
-This praise applies mainly to the finest of the traditional arabica coffees of northern Sumatra, the best of those sold under the market names Lintong and Mandheling.
-Lintong properly describes only coffees grown in a relatively small region just southwest of Lake Toba in the kecamatan or district of Lintongnihuta.
+Lintong properly describes only coffees grown in a relatively compact region just southwest of Lake Toba in the kecamatan or district of Lintongnihuta.
 It is the most admired of Sumatra growing regions.
 Small plots of coffee are scattered over a high, undulating plateau of fern-covered clay.
-The coffee is grown without shade, but also without chemicals of any kind, and almost entirely by small holders.
-Mandheling is a more comprehensive designation, referring both to Lintong coffees and to coffees grown under similar conditions elsewhere in the vicinity of Lake Toba.
+The coffee is typically grown without shade, though also largely without chemicals and almost entirely by small holders.
+On the other hand, Mandheling is a more comprehensive, designation, usually referring both to Lintong coffees and to coffees grown under similar conditions elsewhere in the vicinity of Lake Toba.
 Mandheling is also often used to describe any wet-hulled coffee from Sumatra, including those from the Aceh region.

 Wet-hulled coffees are produced in the hills near and around Lake Tawar, a lovely crater lake, close to the town of Takengon.
 Elevations are usually a bit higher than in Mandheling/Lintong, hillsides a bit steeper, and coffee is usually grown in managed shade.
 Cup profiles are perhaps a bit brighter.
 Small holders are often members of cooperatives, and these cooperatives frequently offer certified organic as well as fair trade-certified coffees.